‘Midnight Madness’ movie lacks both ‘midnight’ & ‘madness’

 Midnight Madness (1928).
-Dir.: F. Harmon Weight.
-Scr.: Richard N. Lee, with titles by Edwin Justus Mayer; from Daniel Nathan Rubin’s play The Lion Trap.
+Director: F. Harmon Weight.
+Screenplay: Richard N. Lee, with titles by Edwin Justus Mayer; from Daniel Nathan Rubin’s play The Lion Trap.
 Cast: Clive Brook, Jacqueline Logan, James Bradbury, Walter McGrail, Oscar Smith, Vadim Uraneff, Louis Natheaux, Virginia Sale.

 Poor Katja Kock (Magda Holm)!
 She spends most of her time serving others: sewing and mending for her brother (Erik Zetterström), humoring her grouchy father (Nils Aréhn), and tutoring Count Ludwig (Einar Axelsson) in his studies.

 Her brother gets all the attention and all the new clothes, while Katja has to be content to look like a scrubwoman in her ragged old dresses.
 When the Count passes his exams – thanks to Katja – he plans a summer party.
 Katja’s father refuses to buy her any new clothes for the occasion, so she breaks all social conventions by showing up wearing her brother’s formal attire.
 Then the fun begins.